thegetty/quire-docs/content/documentation/getting-started.md

 abstract: "Dive in to creating your first Quire publication"
 ---

 Before getting started, make sure you have [installed Quire](/documentation/install-uninstall/) and downloaded a {{< q-def "text editor" >}}.
-We recommend reviewing the [*Tutorial: Quire Basics*](/learn/tutorial/).
+We recommend reviewing the [*Quire Basics Tutorial*](/learn/tutorial/).
 This beginner's guide is a step-by-step introduction to the fundamentals of Quire.
 We also encourage you to check out our [Sample Quire Workflow](/learn/workflow/) to get a sense of how to approach your publication and the breakdown of responsibilities.

 ## Start a New Project